Spring Garden Revival

 Braintree Municipal Ordinances for Brush Removal Equipment Operation & Commercial Service Standards

-Braintree enforces municipal ordinances governing brush removal equipment operation and commercial service standards.
-Equipment may typically operate 7:00 AM–8:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, with Sunday restrictions (often before 9:00 AM or prohibited—verify local bylaws).
-Noise and decibel limits apply, especially near residential areas and during special events.
+Braintree enforces municipal ordinances governing brush removal operations.
+Equipment may be operated weekdays 7:00 AM–8:00 PM, Saturdays 8:00 AM–6:00 PM, with Sunday restrictions (often before 9:00 AM or prohibited—verify local bylaws).
+Noise and decibel limits apply, and special event coordination may be required.
 Commercial operators must hold a business license, register as a Home Improvement Contractor for contracts over $1,000 (per MA law), and provide proof of insurance (1M minimum general liability, workers compensation, bonding for municipal contracts).
-Certification (ISA Arborist) and ANSI Z133 compliance are required.
+Certification (ISA Arborist) and ANSI Z133 compliance are required for equipment operation.
 Public safety measures include traffic control, pedestrian notification, and right-of-way permits.
-Code Enforcement oversees violations, with penalties for non-compliance and required correction timeframes.
+Code Enforcement oversees compliance, with penalties for violations and required correction timeframes.